 8. Owen Walker

-Owen Walker a.ka AKILL was only 17 when he let in an international hacking group that cause over 26 million dollars in damages.
+Owen Walker a.ka AKILL was only 17 when he let in an international hacking group that causes over 26 million dollars in damages.
 The school teenager was responsible for creating the Bot virus which spread into 1.3 million computers around the world crashing them.
 Even though he was caught despite all the damage he was released without being convicted.

-The hacker named Astra, whose real name was never revealed was a 58-year-old Geek Mathematician, who was operated between 2002 and 2008 during that five-year period.
-He stole weapons technology data in 3D modelling software from a company called the Salt Group, which he sold up to USD 361 million to buyers all around the world.
+The hacker named Astra, whose real name was never revealed was a 58-year-old Geek Mathematician, who was operated on between 2002 and 2008 during that five-year period.
+He stole weapons technology data in 3D modeling software from a company called the Salt Group, which he sold up to USD 361 million to buyers all around the world.
 He was tracked down in an apartment in Athens, Greece.